cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 The first cozy instance we added was `https://cozy.domain.example`.
 We will create a second cozy instance for Mary with address `https://mary.domain.example` (Replace `domain.example` with your own domain name and `mary` whith what you want to uniquely identify the cozy instance.

-So we will need :
+So we will need:

 - Our domain name.
 We still use `domain.example` in this documentation
 - The new cozy instance's “slug”, which is its unique identifier.
 We will use `mary` here for example.
 The address for this new cozy instance will the be in the form `https://<slug>.<domain>`, for example here `https://mary.domain.example`

-First, let's put all that important information in variables
+First, let's put all that important information in variables:

     DOMAIN=domain.example
     EMAIL=<your email addresse>
     NEWSLUG=mary
     NEWEMAIL=<Mary's email address>

 Create DNS entries for this cozy isntance.
-For example :
+For example:

     mary     1h     IN         A     <your_server_IP>
     *.mary   1h     IN     CNAME     mary

-Create Nginx base configuration for this cozy isntance
+Create Nginx base configuration for this cozy isntance:

     cat <<EOF | sudo tee /etc/nginx/sites-available/${NEWSLUG}.${DOMAIN} > /dev/null
     server {